Education Credits--AOTC and LLC

 If you claimed expenses that were not reported on the Form 1098-T in Box 1 as amounts paid or if your school reported the amount you were charged for qualified expenses in Box 2, please send us copies of paid receipts, cancelled checks or other documents as proof.
 See your letter for further instructions for what documents to send.
-If you do not have the letter, see Forms 886-H-AOC and 886-H-AOC-MAX for examples.
+If you do not have the letter, see our page Forms 886 May Help You for the Forms 886-H-AOC and 886-H-AOC-MAX for examples.
 Form 886-H-AOC is also available in Spanish.

 Audit and examination process

 IRS selects income tax returns for examination identified by computer programs showing a return has incorrect amounts.
 The examination may or may not result in a change to your tax or credits.